asteca/ASteCA/docs/contents/synthetic_mod.rst

 The values for the offsets ``(col_offset_1, mag_offset_1, col_offset_2, mag_offset_2)``
-can be modified by the user via the arguments of the :py:meth:`asteca.Synthetic.get_models` method.
+can be modified by the user via the arguments of the :py:meth:`asteca.Synthetic.stellar_parameters` method.

 .. important::

-    The current implementation assigns masses and binary probabilities to all the observed stars, including those identified as probable BSSs. **These values are not expected to be accurate**, since the BSSs follow a younger isochrone than that used for the remaining cluster stars.
+    The current implementation assigns masses and binary probabilities to all observed stars, including those identified as probable BSSs. **These values are not expected to be accurate**, since the BSSs follow a younger isochrone than that used for the remaining cluster stars.